 Titanium Grade 16

-Titanium Gr.16 is a “lean palladium” option that offers similar corrosion resistance to titanium grade 7 as a reduced cost due to less palladium alloy included.
+Titanium Gr.16 is a “lean palladium” option that offers similar corrosion resistance to titanium grade 7 at a reduced cost due to less palladium alloy included.
 This is not as common grade so it’s not as readily available, but TiFab does stock this grade in tubing in various sizes.
-It is corrosion-resistant and used in a variety of industries, including:

 - Hydrocarbon Processing